liu-bingyan/numbed/README.md

 1. **TabSurvey Framework** ([source](https://github.com/kathrinse/TabSurvey), MIT License): We utilize and modify their systematic model evaluation framework to conduct comprehensive testing of our approaches.
 The framework provides standardized implementations for:
    - Data loading and preprocessing
    - Framework for model implementation and training
-   - Model scoreer and logging
+   - Model scorer and logging

 2. **RTDL Numerical Embeddings** ([source](https://github.com/yandex-research/rtdl-num-embeddings), MIT License): We incorporate their FT-Transformer implementation along with their reported optimal hyperparameters.
 This includes:
    - FT-Transformer implementation
-   - Dataset configuring downloading
+   - Dataset configuration and downloading
-   - finetuned hyperparameters for base models
+   - Finetuned hyperparameters for base models

 We combine these frameworks to test our new numerical embedding methods.
 Copies of the original licenses can be found in the `licenses/` folder.